Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 - Nicolas’ gross earnings are also calculated from the commencement of his entitlement period

-- The payroll manager can cross check Nicolas' gross earnings to ensure they are excluded from his AWE
+- The payroll professional can cross check Nicolas' gross earnings to ensure they are excluded from his AWE

-Calculation transparency for this unique scenario shows justification for every step of the process, providing confidence and peace of mind for the payroll manager.
+Calculation transparency for this unique scenario shows justification for every step of the process, providing confidence and peace of mind for the payroll professional.

 Ensure Holidays Act compliance with KeyPay NZ